Viktor Bunyakovsky

 Bunyakovsky was a mathematician, noted for his work in theoretical mechanics and number theory (see: Bunyakovsky conjecture), and is credited with an early discovery of the Cauchy–Schwarz inequality, proving it for the infinite dimensional case as well as for definite integrals of real-valued functions in 1859, many years prior to Hermann Schwarz's works on the subject.

 Biography

-Viktor Yakovlevich Bunyakovsky was born in Bar, Podolia Governorate, Russian Empire (now Ukraine) in 1804.
+Viktor Yakovlevich Bunyakovsky was born in Bar, Podolia Governorate, Russian Empire (now Vinnytsia Oblast, Ukraine) in 1804.
 Bunyakovsky was a son of Colonel Yakov Vasilievich Bunyakovsky of a cavalry regiment, who was killed in Finland in 1809.

 Education

 Bunyakovsky obtained his initial mathematical education at the home of his father's friend, Count Alexander Tormasov, in St. Petersburg.
 In 1820, he traveled with the count's son to a university in Coburg and subsequently to the Sorbonne in Paris to study mathematics.
 At the Sorbonne, Bunyakovsky had opportunity to attend lectures from Laplace and Poisson.
 He focused his study and research on mathematics and physics.

 In 1824, Bunyakovsky received his bachelor's degree from the Sorbonne.
 Continuing his research, he wrote three doctoral dissertations under Cauchy's supervision by the spring of 1825: